akabe/slap/README.md

 `jacobi a b` solves a system of linear equations `a * x = b` where `a` is a n-by-n matrix, and `x` and `b` is a n-dimensional vectors.
-This code can be compiled by `ocamlfind ocamlc -linkpkg -package slap jacobi.ml`, and `a.out` outputs:
+This code can be compiled by `ocamlfind ocamlopt -package slap -linkpkg -short-paths jacobi.ml`, and `a.out` outputs:

 ```ocaml